Return to department overviewRequest Info

 Internship/Practicum opportunities: Visit the Career Development Center for internship information.

 Did you know that Ohio and Pennsylvania are in the nation’s top five states for employment in the growing environmental safety management field*?
-To meet this growing demand, Thiel’s environmental safety management program has been designed to include a pipeline to internships and jobs.
+To meet this growing demand, Thiel’s environmental safety management program has been designed to prepare students for internships and exciting jobs.

 Thiel College offers scholarships to students for reasons such as academic success, community service or involvement, exemplary leadership and more!
 The scholarships available to environmental safety management majors are: